 Merchandise produced without authorization may be considered counterfeit or infringing and subject to all available legal remedies.

-Any trademark that identifies or is associated with Seattle University may not be used without prior, expressed, written permission from the Seattle University Brand Director.
-A questionnaire is available to assist you with providing pertinent information so that your request can be considered.
+Any trademark that identifies or is associated with Seattle University may not be used without prior, expressed, written permission from Marketing Communications.

 Typically, the review process is two to five Seattle University business days.
 Each request is reviewed on a case-by-case basis to ensure compliance with Seattle University policies.

-A list of licensees can be obtained through Strategic Marketing Affiliates, the Seattle University Licensing Director or the Seattle University Licensees page.
+A list of licensees can be obtained through Learfield Licensing, the Seattle University Licensing Director or the Seattle University Licensees page.

 No. At no time can Seattle University Trademarks be altered.
 Altering a mark would hurt its integrity.
 This would dilute the strength and value of Seattle University's marks.

 Seattle University is committed to upholding the principle and practice of institutional control in a manner consistent with the letter and the spirit of NCAA and Western Athletic Conference rules and regulations.
 We welcome and promote open lines of communication, and we place specific emphasis on providing relevant and understandable rules education.
 Our goal is to foster a culture of compliance within the Athletics, throughout campus, and amongst the broader university community.